 Many of its scenes, setups, even frames, have become indelible in our collective minds.
 The graphically half-dressed Janet Leigh cavorting with her boyfriend, shocking for 1960 moviegoers (AH: “I wanted to give a visual impression of despair and solitude in that scene.”).
 Martin Balsam climbing the stairs (I’m guessing this scene is the origin of what has become a cliché.)
 Our rooting for the car with the detective’s body to sink all the way into the swamp.
 (AH: “I was directing the viewers.
 You might say I was playing them, like an organ.”)

 And of course, the shower scene.
-No one who has seen the movie can take a shower in a hotel room without the scene flitting through the back of his/her mind.
+No one who has seen the movie can take a shower in a hotel room without trying to not think about it.
 It is so memorable because it’s shocking in so many ways.
 We think we’re watching a story about whether Marion Crane (Janet Leigh) will get away with her theft or not.
 Female leads don’t get killed a third of the way into the movie.
 Norman Bates (Anthony Perkins) is an awkward, likeable young man.
 (AH: “The killing is pretty much like a rape.”)
 The scene is absolutely unexpected, horrifyingly graphic without penetration (of the knife).
 The details occur in our mind.
 The violins, the blood going down the drain.
-To the end of her life, Janet Leigh always took baths.
+To the end of her life, Janet Leigh took only baths.

 The quotes from Hitch, by the way, are from the book “Hitchcock” by Francois Truffaut, a series of interviews by one great critic/director with The Master, covering his entire oeuvre.
 It’s one of my favorite books in the whole world.